 This appeared in the March 2016 issue.

-Graeme Bayliss (@gdbayliss) is the managing editor of The Walrus.
+Graeme Bayliss (@gdbayliss) is a former managing editor of The Walrus.

 James Walton counts Time and The Atlantic among his clients.